Who the heck?

 After spending a year volunteering at a facility that cares for newborns affected by drugs in utero, Patty realized that she had much more to give than one hour a week.
 With that realization she decided to get into fostering and has been a foster parent for the past 2 ½ years.
 Currently she and her husband foster children from newborn to five years old.
 They have loved every minute caring for the little ones who have come through their home but have been frustrated at times with how the system works.
 Their greatest hope is that by being on the frontline advocating for change they will be able to support all of us who care deeply for the children and provide solutions that simplify the process and promote a child centered system.
 One little step at a time, strategically planned and implemented, will build a solid foundation for change and make a huge difference!

 Shannon and her husband were foster parents for three years.
-They have adopted two kids from the system and are completing a third adult adoption.
+They have three kids - two adopted from foster care and one adopted as an adult.
 Fostering was a very difficult experience on many levels, leading Shannon to dive into advocacy as soon as her case was coming to a close.
 She was the Region 2 South 1624 rep for two years, during which time she was able to meet with numerous leaders throughout the state and regional Children’s Administration system.
 She has also had conversations about the current state of the system with legislators, judges, social workers, and more.
 Throughout it all, she has carefully monitored the ongoing complaints that are raised by foster families, working to prioritize and categorize the numerous issues.
 Following a trip to an innovation-focused event at the White House last year, Shannon combined all that she has heard and began building the plan for the Lab.
 Although the concepts within the Lab are new to the foster care system, they are common to many private companies.
 As a strategic consultant, Shannon has worked with a wide variety of companies that embrace these concepts and she is looking forward to using them to help shift the current culture of foster care in Washington state.